Own-Data-Privateer/hoardy-web/README.md

 In fact, an unpublished and now irrelevant ancestor project of `pwebarc` was a tool to generate website mirrors from `mitmproxy` stream captures.
 [(By the way, if you want that, `pwebarc`'s `wrrarms` tool can do that for you.
 It can take `mitmproxy` dumps as inputs.)](./tool/#mitmproxy-mirror)
 But then I got annoyed by all the sites that don't work under `mitmproxy`, did some research into the alternatives, decided there were none I wanted to use, and so I made my own.

-## Highlights of differences when compared to [the alternatives](#alternatives)

-To highlight the main differences to its alternatives, `pwebarc` **DOES NOT**:

-- require you to capture and/or collect and/or archive and/or export recorded data explicitly one page/browsing session at a time (the default behaviour is to archive everything completely automatically, though the extension implements optional ["limbo mode"](./extension/page/help.org#faq-limbo) which delays archival of collected data and provides optional manual/semi-automatic control if you want it);

-- force you to use Chromium (and, yes, this point deserves repeating because you can use `pwebarc` with Firefox, Tor Browser, LibreWolf, etc, which is not a small thing, since if you tried using any of the alternatives running under Chromium, you might have noticed that the experience there is pretty awful: it becomes even slower than usual, large files don't get captured, random stuff fails to be captured at random times because Chromium randomly detaches its debugger from its tabs... none of these problems exist on Firefox-based browsers because Firefox does not fight ad-blocking and hardcore ad-blocking extensions and `pWebArc` use the same browser APIs);

-- require you to download the data you want to archive twice or more (you'd be surprised how commonly other tools will either ask you to do that explicitly, or just do that silently when you ask them to save something);

-- require you to store all the things in browser's local storage where they can vanish at any moment;
-- require you to run a database server;
-- share your archived data with anyone by default;

-- require you to run a web browser to view the data you already archived (in fact, `wrrarms` comes with [a bunch of scripts](./tool/script/) which allow you to use other tools for that; e.g., a script to view HTML documents via `pandoc` piped into `less` in [your favorite tty emulator](https://st.suckless.org/)).

 ## Parts and pieces